athn-nik/sinc/README.md

 ## License
 This code is available for **non-commercial scientific research purposes** as defined in the [LICENSE file](LICENSE).
 By downloading and using this code you agree to the terms in the [LICENSE](LICENSE).
 Third-party datasets and software are subject to their respective licenses.

-## Acknowledgments
-We thank [Benjamin Pellkofer](https://is.mpg.de/person/bpellkofer) for his IT support.

 ## References
 Many part of this code were based on the official implementation of [TEMOS](https://github.com/Mathux/TEMOS).
-Here are some great resources we benefit:

-- SMPL models and layer is from [SMPL-X model](https://github.com/vchoutas/smplx).
 ## Contact

 This code repository was implemented by [Nikos Athanasiou](https://is.mpg.de/~nathanasiou) and [Mathis Petrovich](https://mathis.petrovich.fr/).